Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Introduction

-Information-theoretic physical-layer security~\cite{6772207,9380147} properly overcomes the mentioned drawbacks: (i) by employing secrecy measures that are independent of the computational capability of eavesdroppers, security is assured even against adversaries with unlimited computational power; (ii) by operating at the physical layer of the existing infrastructure, it ensures that intercepting and analyzing the eavesdropper's observations do not yield additional information about the secret data.
-Despite these advantages, since a majority of information-theoretic proofs are developed within idealized channel conditions, it is mostly infeasible to apply these results for securing non-ideal practical communication systems because the criteria for ensuring information-theoretic security need to be fulfilled rigorously and measured explicitly~\cite{10336902}.\footnote{A limited amount of error caused by ignoring the non-ideal properties of practical communication channels is tolerable when measuring the \emph{reliability} of the communication.
-However, ignoring these non-ideal properties when measuring the \emph{secrecy} performance might lead to unintended leakage of private information, which is unacceptable.}
+Information-theoretic physical-layer security~\cite{6772207,9380147} properly overcomes the aforementioned drawbacks: (i) by employing secrecy measures that are independent of the computational capabilities of eavesdroppers, security is assured even against adversaries with unlimited computational power; (ii) by operating at the physical layer of the existing infrastructure, it ensures that intercepting and analyzing the eavesdropper's observations do not reveal additional information about the secret data.
+Despite these advantages, a majority of information-theoretic proofs are developed under idealized channel conditions, making them largely infeasible to apply these results for securing non-ideal practical communication systems.
+This is because the criteria for ensuring information-theoretic security need to be fulfilled rigorously and measured explicitly~\cite{10336902}.\footnote{A limited amount of error caused by ignoring non-ideal properties of practical communication channels is tolerable when measuring the \emph{reliability}.
+However, neglecting these non-ideal properties when measuring the \emph{secrecy} can result in unintended leakage of private information, which is unacceptable.}